 The district has been fairly rich in road communication for a long time.
 Francis Buchanan has mentionedin 'Shahabad Journal' that there are some very good roads in the district.
-He traveled "by a very good roadwith brick bridges from Koilwar to Ara" he also mentions a few other good roads viz., "The great road ofBuxar, the Banaras road, road to Sasaram and the great road of Dumraon.
-Patna-Ara-Buxar road, Bihia-Piro road, Sasaram-Bikramganj-Ara road are also worth mentioning.
+He traveled "by a very good roadwith brick bridges from Koilwar to Ara" he also mentions a few other good roads viz., "The great road ofBuxar, the Banaras road, road to Sasaram and the great road of Dumraon".
+Patna-Ara - Buxar road, Bihia-Piro road, Sasaram-Bikramganj-Ara road are also worth mentioning.

 Railways - The district of Bhojpur has a railway communication system.
 It is served by East CentralRailway.
 Ara, the District Headquarters, is on the main line of Eastern Railway.
 It enters the district atKoilwar on the East and moves via Buxar to Moghalsarai on the West.
 Earlier, there was a narrow-gaugerail link from Ara to Sasaram.
+It is now closed since last 217 years.
 A new Broad-gauge rail line is beingconstructed between Ara and Sasaram.